 When reading the literature on celery juice, there is one clear theme; there is no science to back up the majority of the claims behind this movement.
 On Anthony William’s website he has numerous posts about the potent healing properties of celery juice, but if you read closely you will see lots of language like “medical science and research are not yet aware…” and “although science has not discovered this yet…” Am I the only one who thinks this is super sketchy?
 Bottom line: he has no medical training.
-Taking advice from someone who ‘intuits’ his health information should be a GIANT red flag.
+I strongly advise that you don’t take advice from someone who ‘intuits’ his health information.

-As registered dietitians, we have a science degree and additional training for our designation.
-We take pride in providing nutrition advice that is evidence-based and clinically proven.
-Therefore, celery juice will not be part of our recommendations anytime soon.
+So let’s talk about credibility – registered dietitians, along with many other credible medical practitioners, have a science degree and additional training for our designations.
+As an RD, I take pride in providing nutrition advice that is evidence-based and clinically proven.
+Therefore, celery juice will not be part of my recommendations anytime soon.

 I myself LOVE green juice.
-It’s a nice treat every now and again.
+It’s a nice to drink every now and again.
 I like the sweet and herbaceous flavours of the different fruit, vegetables, and herbs that are added.
 But, I know it’s not doing anything miraculous for my health, and DOESN’T replace my intake of whole fruits and veg.
-And, because of the sugar alcohols, it may help, OR hinder your IBS symptoms – so be aware of that too!
+And, because of the mannitol, it may help, OR hinder your IBS symptoms – so be aware of that too!

 Instead of honing in on one single vegetable (or in this case, it’s juices), we should take a more diverse approach and choose a variety of fruits and vegetables in appropriate portions (ie. not an entire bunch of celery in one sitting).
 At the end of the day, there is no one food that will solve all our problems!